00-00-00-11/Iris/README.md

 # Iris

-A NodeJS Wrapper Designed To Interact With The Discord API.
+A NodeJS Wrapper Designed Easily To Interact With The Discord API.
 Pure Built In **TypeScript**.

 - **API Docs** - Soon!